robincsamuel/robincsamuel.github.io/_posts/2014-03-27-develop-a-desktop-application-using-php-html5-javascript-websql.md

 comments: true
 ---

 **IMPORTANT: This is something I did in 2014, and there are much better and easier options to develop a desktop application using HTML5, CSS and Javascript now.
-Checkout [Electron.js](https://www.electronjs.org/){:target="\_blank"} instead.**
+Check out [Electron.js](https://www.electronjs.org/){:target="\_blank"} instead.**

 Recently, I had to develop a hybrid desktop application and php-desktop worked out really well.
 Php-desktop helped me to develop a clean desktop application using PHP, HTML5, JavaScript & Web Sql.
 I'll introduce some tools for the development before I move on to the configuration part.
 In fact, we are just using some tools to wrap up the web application with a portable browser & server.